David-Ze-Liang/algorithm_questions/README.md

 # Algorithms Question Summary

 This project summaries algorithm questions (from simple to senior level) I met.
-Solutions are given in C++ and Python.
+Solutions are given in C++ and/or Python.